smilodon76/RXOS-amdOS-zergpool/README.md

 Sudo cleanup.sh deletes the verthash.dat file located in the default path /home/rxos/.cache/minerdata, useful in case it does not work properly.
 If you do any damage to the operating system, copy img again.

+if you use more than 1 rigs you will have to change the hostname for the rest.
+Type in the rig you want to rename $ sudo hostnamectl set-hostname rxos1, rxos2 etc

 username: rxos
 pass: 3826